turtlemb/ML_dog_breed_identification_project/README.md

 - Kaggle for dataset and competition platform
 - TensorFlow & TensorFlow Hub for pre-trained model architecture
 - The open-source community for tutorials and inspiration
+- The Zero To Mastery Academy for their teachings and mentorship